Dsp-16/streamlining-ticket-assignment-for-efficient-support-operations/README.md

 ## 📌 Conclusion

-This project successfully automates the ticket assignment process using ServiceNow, replacing manual routing with an efficient and scalable automated solution.
+This project successfully automates the ticket assignment process using ServiceNow is replacing manual routing with an efficient and scalable automated solution.

 It improves operational efficiency, ensures correct ticket routing, and